-$^{^7}$ A number of commercial environments for knowledge discovery also support user interaction, but, besides focusing on business applications, these emphasize decisions about how to preprocess the data and selecting which algorithm to run on them.
+7 A number of commercial environments for knowledge discovery also support user interaction, but, besides focusing on business applications, these emphasize decisions about how to preprocess the data and which algorithm to run on them.

-8 Directions for Future Research
+9 Directions for Future Research

-Although the PROMETHEUS breaks new ground in computer-assisted modeling and discovery, we must still extend it along a number of dimensions before it becomes a robust tool for practicing scientists.
+Although Prometheus breaks new ground in computer-assisted modeling and discovery, we must still extend it along a number of dimensions before it becomes a robust tool for practicing scientists.
 One limitation is that the current framework only supports models at one level of description, which means that it is most appropriate for situations that involve relatively few variables and processes.
 A natural response is to expand the modeling language to incorporate the notion of subsystems that characterize components of the overall model.
 For example, an ecosystem model might include one subsystem for water-related processes and another for sunlight-related processes.
-This decompositional approach would let users hide information when desired and help them manage more complex models by letting them focus both their own attention, and that of PROMETHEUS's revision module, on one subsystem at a time.
+This "decompositional" approach would let users hide information and help them manage more complex models by letting them focus both their own attention and that of Prometheus' revision module on one subsystem at a time.

 Other extensions would augment the background knowledge available to the environment, which is currently limited to a taxonomy of variables that is linked to a set of generic processes.
-Future versions of PROMETHEUS should incorporate dimensional information about classes of variables, which would give the system enough knowledge to check models more carefully for correctness and convert units across processes that use different measures.
+Future versions of Prometheus should incorporate dimensional information about classes of variables, which would give the system enough knowledge to check models more carefully for correctness and convert units across processes that use different measures.
 The system should also support a taxonomy of processes to provide the user with more flexibility to direct model revision.
-For instance, such a taxonomy might include generic processes like 'growth' at higher levels that specify only qualitative proportionalities between variables, whereas processes at lower levels would encode specialized types like 'exponential growth' that give the forms of numeric equations.
-Such a hierarchy would let users identify either the abstract processes or the more concrete ones as candidates for the revision module.
-More generally, the environment should also support the creation and revision of qualitative models, which are especially appropriate for domains where data are limited.
+For instance, such a taxonomy might include generic processes like 'growth' at higher levels that specify only qualitative proportions between variables, whereas processes at lower levels would encode specialized types like 'exponential growth' that give the forms of numeric equations.
+Such a hierarchy would let users identify either the abstract processes or the more concrete ones as candidates for revision.
+More generally, the environment should also support the creation and revision of qualitative models, which are especially appropriate for domains with limited data.